xiaobw95/Time_Series_Decomposition_Based_on_Gaussian_Markov_Random_Fields/README.md

 The project is about time series decomposition based on markov random fields, which is a locally adaptive nonparametric curve fitting method that operates within a fully Bayesian framework.
 I decomposited a time series into trend part, seasonal part and random part by treating it as an additive model and doing markov random fields fitting twice.
 I also compared the results with some classical parametric techniques, like ARIMA, and machine learning techniques, like RNN/LSTM, with regard to forcasting.

+Simulation study of GMRF and spatial model selection are also included.

 ## Organization

 -   `README.md`: This file, describing the content project.